-The big news: At least 8 dead in Pakistan earthquake, tremors felt in India, and 9 other top stories
+The big news: At least 19 dead in Pakistan earthquake, and nine other top stories

 Other headlines: The Supreme Court asked the Centre to frame rules to curb social media misuse, and Pakistan denied Balakot terror camp had been reactivated.